Historic Events of Ahmedabad

 Earthquake in Ahmedabad in 2001

 Economic Developments in AhmedabadRecently, the effect of liberalization of the economy of India has helped in energizing the economy of Ahmedabad and there are a large number of communication, commerce, construction and tertiary sector activities taking place in Ahmedabad.
-The city of Ahmedabad has also witnessed the development of service and scientific industries, the growth of the sector of information technology and the noteworthy improvements in communications and transportation.
-The population of Ahmedabad is fast growing which has also resulted in the large scale construction of residential apartments in the city.

 All in all, it can be said that Ahmedabad is a city that is developing very fast and at the same time it has also been found that large scale growth in the industrial and the economic sector of the city has taken place.